gssankar/googlecloudplatform/README.md

-# README

-Google Cloud Platform Tasks perfomed:
+# Tasks Performed_Google Cloud Platform

 - Research on Cloud infrastructure.
 - Worked with different modules in GCP platform.
 - Built a functioning Pub/sub project with a one-to-many subscriber model, using virtual environment (in python)

+*There might be some missing dependencies in this repository*.